-10.1 The Better Care Fund (BCF) plan for 2022/23 was submitted by 26th September 2022 and approved by NHS England on 6th January 2022.
+10.1 The Better Care Fund (BCF) plan for 2022/23 was submitted 26th September 2022 and approved by NHS England on 6th January 2022.
 The BCF policy and guidance was released late for 2022/23 (due for release in February and released at the end of July 2022).
 The budgets have been agreed with the Integrated Care Board (ICB) and Adult Social Care service and finance leads from both organisations.
-An additional plan specifically for the Adult Social Care Discharge Funding (see Appendix 1) was submitted to NHS England by 16th December, following delegated sign-off by the Director of Adult Social Care in consultation with the Chair of the Health and Wellbeing Board, due to the submission dates falling outside the Health and Wellbeing Board meeting dates.
-Our plan for the ASC Discharge Fund has also been agreed on 6th January 2023.
+An additional plan specifically for the Adult Social Care Discharge Funding (see Section 10.2) was submitted to NHS England 16th December, following delegated authority sign-off by the Director of Adult Social Care in consultation with the Chair of the Health and Wellbeing Board, due to the submission dates falling outside the Health and Wellbeing Board meeting dates.
+Our plan for the ASC Discharge Fund was also agreed on 6th January 2023, subject to an adjustment to remove risk/contingency items and allocate all funds.
+An adjusted plan was resubmitted on 23rd January 2023.